nikhil-agarwal9829/lingual-translation/README.md

 ### Environment Variables

-This project uses Firebase for real-time database and authentication.
-To set up Firebase:
+This project uses Firebase for real-time database and authentication, and Google Cloud Translation API for language translation.
+To set up the environment:

 1. Copy the `.env.example` file to `.env`:
    ```sh